 1. Why this corridor?

-The corridor is home to a diverse population in terms of race, ethnicity, and income.
-People of color make up approximately 75 percent of the population in the corridor, which is comprised of concentrated areas of both Black/African-American populations and Hispanic populations.
+The 27th Street corridor in Milwaukee County is home to a diverse population in terms of race, ethnicity, and income.
+People of color make up approximately 73 percent of the population in the corridor, which is comprised of concentrated areas of both Black/African-American populations and Hispanic populations.
 These areas also have particularly high proportions of families in poverty and households without access to a car.
-Specifically, 21 percent of the families in poverty and nearly 1 in 5 of the households without access to a car in all of Milwaukee County reside within the PurpleLine corridor.
+Specifically, 25 percent of the families in poverty and nearly 1 in 5 of the households without access to a car in all of Milwaukee County reside within the PurpleLine corridor.

 2. Is this going to be a bus rapid transit (BRT) corridor?